RogerSelwyn/O365-HomeAssistant/README.md

    If you are creating a chat_sensor you will need:
    * Chat.Read - *Read user chat messages* (**Not for personal accounts**)

-   If ['enable_update'](#primary-method) is set to True, (it defaults to False for multi-account installs and True for other installs so as not to break existing installs), then the following permissions are also required (you can always remove permissions later):
+   If you intend to set [enable_update](#primary-method) to True, (it defaults to False for multi-account installs and True for other installs so as not to break existing installs), then the following permissions are also required (you can always remove permissions later):
    * Calendars.ReadWrite - *Read and write user calendars*
    * Mail.ReadWrite - *Read and write access to user mail*
    * Mail.Send - *Send mail as a user*